helena-intel/openvino/docs/install_guides/installing-openvino-linux.md

 ### Model Optimizer Configuration Steps

-> **NOTE**: Since the TensorFlow framework is not officially supported on CentOS*, the Model Optimizer for TensorFlow can't be configured and ran on those systems.
+> **NOTE**: Since the TensorFlow framework is not officially supported on CentOS*, the Model Optimizer for TensorFlow can't be configured and run on that operating system.

-> **IMPORTANT**: The Internet access is required to execute the following steps successfully.
-If you have access to the Internet through the proxy server only, please make sure that it is configured in your OS environment.

 1. Go to the Model Optimizer prerequisites directory:
    ```sh
    cd /opt/intel/openvino_2021/deployment_tools/model_optimizer/install_prerequisites
    ```
-2. Run the script to configure the Model Optimizer for Caffe, TensorFlow 1.x, TensorFlow 2.x, MXNet, Kaldi\*, and ONNX:
+2. Run the script to configure the Model Optimizer for Caffe, TensorFlow 2.x, MXNet, Kaldi\*, and ONNX:
    ```sh
    sudo ./install_prerequisites.sh
    ```

-**Optional:** You can configure each framework separately.
+**Optional:** You can choose to configure each framework separately instead.
 If you see error messages, make sure you installed all dependencies.

 Configure individual frameworks separately **ONLY** if you did not follow the steps above.